lavaeater/turbo-rocket-ultra/README.md

 How to handle the "build mode" - well, the player could very well have a state machine or a state stack (as in game programming patterns), but do we *really* need to refactor "everything" for that purpose right now?
 Maybe - we'll see.
 For now, we will have a method somewhere that says if we are in "control mode" or "build mode".

-Looking through the code, I find a remnant of the old vehicle code (removed since) that
+Looking through the code, I find a remnant of the old vehicle code (removed since) that allows me to set a stationary flag.
+Fantastic.
+That will do for now, perhaps.
+But also perhaps, we need some kind of nifty mode.

 ## Done: Sprite Editor
 I am not doing a sprite editor.
 Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.